-We are a leading developer and manufacturer of human bionic exoskeletons and were founded after the University of California at Berkeley's Robotics and Human Engineering Laboratory had a breakthrough in demonstrating human exoskeletons that are more energy efficient than previously thought possible.
+We are a leading developer and manufacturer of human bionic exoskeletons.
+We were founded after the Robotics and Human Engineering Laboratory at the University of California, Berkeley had a breakthrough in demonstrating human exoskeletons that are more energy efficient than previously thought possible.

 We are pioneering the field of human exoskeletons to augment human strength, endurance and mobility.
-We design, develop and sell wearable robots, or "human exoskeletons," that have applications in medical, military, industrial, and consumer markets.
-Our exoskeleton systems are strapped over the user's clothing, enabling individuals with neurological conditions affecting gait (e.g., spinal cord injury or stroke) to walk again, permitting soldiers to carry heavy loads for long distances while mitigating lower back, knee, and ankle injuries, and allowing industrial workers to perform heavy duty work for extended periods.
+We design, develop and sell wearable robots, or "human exoskeletons," that have applications in healthcare, industrial, military, and consumer markets.
+Our exoskeleton systems are strapped over the user's clothing, enabling individuals with neurological conditions affecting gait (e.g., stroke or spinal cord injury) to walk again, permitting soldiers to carry heavy loads for long distances while mitigating lower back, knee, and ankle injuries, and allowing industrial workers to increase productivity and quality of work, for extended periods.